Skip to Content

 In addition to the bonding power of the grooming, this is also a way for cats to transfer smells onto each other thus saying that you find each other “safe” and acceptable eg you are now bonded and friends.

-This is exactly what your cat is doing with you when it licks your face – it is bonding with you.
+This is exactly what your cat does with you when it licks your face – it is bonding with you.

 white cat being kissed with paw on woman's hair

 If you have a kitten, it may be particularly interested in licking you if it is still recovering from being weaned or if it was weaned too early.
-If this is the case your cat will be making an effort to nurse something.
-Your nose probably bears some resemblance to the breast of its mother.
+If this is the case your cat will try to nurse something.

 Mother cats spend a lot of time licking their kitten’s faces.
-Whilst cleaning is most likely the primary purpose this licking is achieving other things such as bonding, learning and exchanging scents, and getting the kitten ready for nursing.
+While cleaning is most likely the primary purpose, licking also helps mother and kitten bond, learn and exchange scents, and get the kitten ready for nursing.

 3. To Clean